tidev/titanium-web-dialog/README.md

 - [x] Adjust existing docs from Ti.SafariDialog to support Android as well
 - [x] Write cross-platform example and tests
 - [ ] Pre-package in the SDK, release module

+## Android Legacy Support

+This module is designed to work with the latest platform API's that are covered by the Titanium SDK 7.0.0 and later.
+If you want to use this module in Titanium SDK 6.x, please use the [this version](https://github.com/appcelerator-modules/titanium-web-dialog/raw/SDK-6-compatibility/android/legacy/ti.webdialog-android-1.0.0.zip).

 ## API's